Robert Stevens (director)

 Robert Stevens (December 2, 1920 – August 7, 1989) was an American director and producer, primarily television, during a career of nearly four decades.

 He was most active throughout the 1950s and 1960s on classic anthology TV shows.
 His most famous and notable works include his works as the producer/director of Suspense, as a frequent director of Alfred Hitchcock Presents and The Alfred Hitchcock Hour and as the director of the movie Change of Mind (1969).
 He also directed the pilot of The Twilight Zone, "Where Is Everybody?"
 (1959).

-Stevens directed two Peter Finch films for MGM in the 1960s.

 Work became slow for Stevens after the 1970s.
 His last work was as the director of an episode of Amazing Stories in 1987.

 In 1989, Stevens was robbed and beaten in his rented Westport, Connecticut home where he had retired to in 1987.
 He died shortly thereafter of cardiac arrest on August 7, 1989, in Westport.
 He was 68 years old.